Sandflies in New Zealand: the Milford menace and what you can do about them

 Why are sandfly bites so itchy?

-When you get bitten, your immune system releases histamines and fluid, causing swelling.
-Histamines also cause your nerve cells to fire repeatedly, causing that awful itch.
+When you get bitten by a sandfly, your immune system releases histamines and fluid, causing swelling.
+Histamines also cause your nerve cells to fire on repeat, causing the awful itch.

 Thankfully, sandflies in NZ are not known to carry diseases that affect humans and there are a few ways you can repel them.